-Creating a Tool for Measuring and Responding to Moral Injury Caused by Clergy Sexual Abuse
+Measuring and Exploring Moral Injury Caused by Clergy Sexual Abuse

 Xavier University (Cincinnati)

 Moral injury results from a betrayal of trust, disrupting one’s beliefs and moral compass.
 It comprises persistent psychological and emotional distress, moral confusion, spiritual anguish, social alienation, and distrust for institutions.
 Moral injury overlaps with and extends beyond post-traumatic stress disorder, which inadequately spans the psychological, emotional, moral, spiritual, behavioral, and relational dimensions of human personhood.

 To our knowledge, our instrument is the first to measure moral injury caused by clergy sexual abuse and its concealment.
 In particular, this pilot study aims to measure moral injury as it relates to the moral conscience, which means “to know together.”
 For this reason, our instrument explores moral injury on three levels—intrapersonally, interpersonally, and transpersonally—intent on examining the impact of clergy sexual abuse and its concealment by officials in the Catholic Church on relationships and our collective sense of what we “know together.”
 To deny people the truth of what has happened is to deaden the moral conscience and undercut the moral resources to respond to survivors and all those impacted with compassion and solidarity.